samyakahuja/class/s1/mcs103/assignments/random_bee_walk/readme.md

 compared to normal coordinate axes we see everyday.

-### 2. Calculating the final Distance
+### 2. Calculating the Distance

-Distance between the starting and the final positions in the path can be calculated by using various methods but the method I choose is that of Eulers distance, which is the shortest distance between any 2 points in a coordinate plane.
+Distance between the starting and the final positions in the path can be calculated by using various methods but the method I choose is that of Euclidean distance, which is the shortest distance between any 2 points in Euclidean Space.

 This gives an idea of displacement between the center of the starting hexagon and the center of the finishing hexagon.
 The equation that I used